solka1/Social-Cafe-Sample/README.md

 The quickest way to setup your actions and objects is as follows:
    * Under Open Graph, click on "Getting Started"
-   * Specify - People can [drink] a [beverage] - then complete the wizard without changing anything.
+   * Specify - People can [order] a [beverage] - then complete the wizard without changing anything.
 This will create a Drink action and a Beverage object and link them together.
    * Click on Dashboard and create the BeverageCategory object type.
    * Click on the Beverage object type
    * Under Object Properties, create 'category' and link it to 'BeverageCategory'